 Shock pumps are designed specifically for mountain bikes that have air-sprung suspension.
 They provide a very high-pressure output with a minute volume.
 Most models have a maximum pressure of 300psi, making them the perfect tool for precision pumping.

 Electrics pumps are another great option for those looking to reduce the manual labor aspect of inflating a bike tire.
 Much larger than conventional pumps, electric ones are meant for at-home use.
 They tend to be more expensive but they also offer built-in digital gauges for accurate pressure readings.
 The ease of use makes electric pumps perfect for all household inflatables, including car tires, air mattress, pools or anything else you need to blow up.

 Pros and cons of various types of bike pumps

 Things to consider when buying a bike pump

 Pump heads and valve types

 As mentioned above, the most common valve types are Schrader and Presta.
-Most bike pumps are compatible with both through a twin-valve head that has separate slots for each style of valve, with a ‘smart head’ that adjusts its valve size, or an attachment that allows you to switch between the two.
+Bike rims are only compatible with one or the other, so you shouldn’t put a Presta tube on a Schrader rim, and vice versa is physically impossible.
+However, most bike pumps are compatible with both.
+They use a twin-valve head that has separate slots for each style of valve, a ‘smart head’ that adjusts its valve size, or an attachment that allows you to switch between the two.